 But this time, although the stress was once again extreme and I’m confident I was just as busy, I didn’t drop any balls (or none that I recall), and nothing was missed.
 I always knew where my keys were (even from one house to another), and Gumby didn’t even cross my mind until I started writing this.

 What was the difference?
-There may be studies to answer the question, but anecdotally I would say it’s a combination of perception and fit.
-When life hands us challenges we’d rather ignore or avoid, our brains do everything possible to take a vacation.
-We perceive that the challenges are negative, that they won’t ultimately lead to a good result, and so we carry out our responsibilities with a constant, subtle (or maybe not-so-subtle) inner resistance.
+There may be science out there that answers the question, but anecdotally I would say it’s a combination of perception and fit.
+When life handed me challenges I'd rather have ignored or avoided, my brain did everything possible to take a vacation.
+If we perceive that the challenges are negative, or that they won’t ultimately lead to a good result, we carry out our responsibilities with a constant, subtle (or maybe not-so-subtle) inner resistance.
 Conversely, when we really want something, or want to accomplish something, our systems will put up with a lot.
 I wanted to move, and I knew that ultimately the choice to relocate would be a good fit for our family in many ways.
 Thus, I sucked it up and stayed focused on all of the moving parts no matter how crazy things got.

 What you select for seemingly smaller tasks makes a difference, too.
 We all face things that must be done vs. things that could be done.
 In that second category, are you making the wise decisions?
 Do you choose things that reflect your values and who you are, or do you choose tasks and projects to please others or just because someone asked you?
 For example, did I really need to accept all of the speaking engagements that hectic spring of 2016?
 Or did I agree to them because I thought I should, or because I didn’t pause to be aware of the time it would cost me?
-Filling up your time with commitments that don’t mean much can double the stress - not to mention leave you feeling pretty depleted.
+Filling up your time with commitments that don’t mean much compounds the stress - not to mention leaves you feeling depleted, possibly resentful.

 So with what are you wanting or facing this year, try examining the choices you DO have some control over in order to make your life flow a little more easily.
 Have you set some pretty lofty goals or started big projects?
 Or are you perhaps doing your own Gumby dance, dealing with difficulties that you have no alternative but to accept?
 What can you choose that makes it easier?